GOKOP/calculator/readme.md

 ## Building

-On any platform you're gonna need Cmake and a C++ compiler with C++17 support.
+On any platform you're gonna need a C++ compiler with C++17 support.

 ### Linux and other Unix-like

+You need Cmake and Make.
 Run:

 ```
 cmake -S. -Bbuild